pheathtwilio/linktracking/README.md

+Update a .env file with a TWILIO_ACCOUNT_SID and TWILIO_AUTH_TOKEN value see .env-example

 Ensure Domain is verified in the console.
 The domain for this build will expire in 10/14/26.

 Ensure configuration of Messaging Service is created with a verified number added to the sender pool.